tmolteno/TART/software/containers/web_app/web-app/INSTALL.md

 ## TART Web GUI Install

+NOTE: The install is moving to using software containers.
+The following installation instructions are suitable for development environments.
+For production, have a look at the top-level docker-compose.yml.

 ## Development Machine Setup

 ### Get latest version of node and npm on debian (may work on ubuntu..)